yarisvt/tyk-docs/tyk-docs/content/api-management/oss/tyk-solutions-open-source.md

 ## Get Started

-To Get started, simply install the [Tyk Gateway](/docs/tyk-oss-gateway/install/), and then create your first API!
+To Get started, simply install [Tyk Open Source](/docs/tyk-oss-gateway/install/), and then create your first API!